-• A different tool number has been defined for each different cutter being used.
+- It has been configured for saving files that include ATC commands - A different tool number has been defined for each different cutter being used.

 An error message will be displayed to indicate the problem if either of these items is not correct.